Gluten-Free Mashed Potatoes

 Why are my mashed potatoes gluey?

-Refrigerator Option: Store leftover mashed potatoes in an airtight container in the refrigerator.
-They will keep well for up to 4-5 days.
-Make sure they have cooled to room temperature before refrigerating.
+Refrigerator: Store leftover mashed potatoes in an airtight container for up to 4-5 days.
+Let them cool to room temperature before refrigerating.

 Serving Suggestions